|

 Much of the stream flows through the Garden River First

-Nation Reserve.
+terrain and roads are few and far between.
 Access is strictly limited to band

 members and guests accompanied by a sanctioned native